blackblossom2/Coursera_Get_and_Clean_Data/CodeBook.md

 5. 'X', 'Y', or 'Z' is used to denote 3-axial signals in the X, Y and Z directions.
 Please see files "features.txt" and "features_info.txt" for more detailed description of each variable.

+Measurement variables characteristics:

+1. Features are normalized and bounded within [-1,1].
+2. The units used for the accelerations (total and body) (indicated with 'Acc' in variable name) are 'g's (gravity of earth -> 9.80665 m/seg2).
+3. The gyroscope units (indicated with 'Gyr' in variable name) are rad/seg.

 ## Sources
 [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)